DaoCloud/DaoCloud-docs/docs/en/docs/insight/quickstart/install/index.md

 - [Install insight-agent online](install-agent.md)

-As a unified observability platform for multiple clusters, Observability Insight's resource consumption of certain components is closely related to cluster creation and the number of connected clusters.
+As a unified observability platform for multiple clusters, Insight's resource consumption of certain components is closely related to cluster creation and the number of connected clusters.
 When installing insight-agent, it is necessary to adjust the resources of the corresponding components based on the cluster size.